tarwn/lessthandot-hugo/blogs/content/posts/2010-05-20-virtual-lab-creating-a-basic-sql-2008-r2.md

   <a href="http://www.tiernok.com/LTDBlog/FirstSQL/orig/0_files.png" title="View Fullsize" target="_blank"><img src="http://www.tiernok.com/LTDBlog/FirstSQL/0_files.png" alt="Files for VM" /></a><br /> VM Folder and Files
 </div>

 TO keep things consistent, we will rename the vmx and vmxf files to match the new server name as well.
-Once we have edited the names we need to open the vmx file in using our favorite editor (mine is EditPlus) and edit the values for “displayName” and “extendedConfigFile” to reflect the new file names.
+Once we have edited the names we need to open the vmx file in using our favorite editor (mine is EditPlus) and edit the values for "displayName" and "extendedConfigFile" to reflect the new file names.
 It's possible to rename the other files but requires editing a larger number of configurations and I prefer to leave them with their original name to reflect the system I used as a template.

-To add the new, copied system to VMWare we open the menu and select the option to “Add Virtual Machine to Inventory”.
+To add the new, copied system to VMWare we open the menu and select the option to "Add Virtual Machine to Inventory".

 <div class="screenshot">
   <a href="http://www.tiernok.com/LTDBlog/FirstSQL/orig/0_AddVirtualMachine.png" title="View Fullsize" target="_blank"><img src="http://www.tiernok.com/LTDBlog/FirstSQL/0_AddVirtualMachine.png" alt="Add Virtual Machine, Step 0" /></a><br /> Adding a Virtual Machine, Step 0